jonathanw82/Fan_speed_control/README.md

 #

-## Dark Ostara
+## Front End
-As an example of control, Dark Ostara was created to illustrate control of the controller remotely, Dark Ostrata utilises Flask Python, Javascript, CSS3, HTML5 with the added component of Flask-socketIO and Javascript-socketIO allowing frontend to backend communication of MQTT messages, Dark Ostara is currently launched locally from a laptop connected to an MQTT server that allows full control of the fan controller.
+As an example of control, I created a front end to illustrate control of the controller remotely, utalising Flask Python, Javascript, CSS3, HTML5 with the added component of Flask-socketIO and Javascript-socketIO allowing frontend to backend communication of MQTT messages, it was launched locally from a laptop connected to an MQTT server that allows full control of the fan controller.

 <div align="center"><img src="https://github.com/jonathanw82/fanControlReadMe/blob/main/media/darkOstara.jpg" alt="darkostara"/><img src="https://github.com/jonathanw82/fanControlReadMe/blob/main/media/responsive.jpg" alt="responsive image"/></div>